Granada Hills Charter: Speech & Debate

+Granada Hills Charter has a nationally ranked Speech and Debate team, and consistently sends students to both the California High School Speech Association State Championships and National Speech and Debate Association Championship.

+Granada Hills was the 2008 CHSSA State Champion in Thematic interpretation.
+In 2011 the school took 13th at the CHSSA State tournament in Original Prose and Poetry.
+Also in 2011, Granada Hills Charter won the Stanford Junior Varsity LD tournament (Yellow River).

+In 2017, Granada Hills Charter won 1st place in Original Advocacy at the CHSSA State Tournament, taking 14th overall.

+In 2024, Granada Hills won 1st place in Presiding Officer, 8th place in Humorous Interpretation, 9th & 11th Place in Congressional Debate, 13th in National Extemporaneous Speaking, and 14th place in Original Prose and Poetry at the CHSSA State tournament.
+GHC placed 13th in the Overall Sweepstakes.
+At the 2024 NSDA National Tournament, the school had semifinalists in Congressional Debate in the House & Senate, and a double octafinalist in World Schools Debate.
+A student also won 12th speaker in World Schools Debate.

 Model United Nations

 The nationally ranked Model United Nations team at Granada Hills Charter has been recognized at various conferences across North America.
 During the 2017–2018 season, they won Best Small Delegation at Harvard Model UN (HMUN).
 In 2019, GHC Model UN won the Award of Distinction at the National High School Model United Nations (NHSMUN).
 GHCMUN notably hosts the Valley Regional Model United Nations (VRMUN), the first high-school Model UN conference in the San Fernando Valley.